galvc/isitraining-inseattle/README.md

-## Is it raining in Seattle?
+# Is it raining in Seattle?
 It's always raining in Seattle.

 But now, you can know for sure!
-You're welcome.
+Now with added cities in the state of Washington.

 Visit the website [here](https://is-it-raining-in-seattle.netlify.com/)

 <img width="1392" alt="isitraininginseattle-screenshot" src="https://user-images.githubusercontent.com/26034240/56846009-5a337300-687e-11e9-9ad5-dfda0bc4fc44.png">

-(Ironically, I deployed the website on a sunny day...)

-## Technical Environment
+## Tools and libraries
-Created with create-react-app.
-Used Open Weather Map API, Unsplash API, and styled-components.
+Using axios, styled-components, Open Weather Map API, Unsplash API, ReactLazyLoad Using gitpod.io as a virtual workspace

-## Learnings
-Had a lot of fun learning promises with axios and styles with styled-components.
-At first, I had decided to use libraries like Grommet, Bootstrap, or Rebass, but it just wasn't what I was looking for.
-I discovered styled-components were easier than I thought!
-Less back on forth on the docs and offers more flexibility with styling.
-Built and deployed the website to netlify
+Deployed the website to netlify

-## Future Improvements
+## Improvements
-I will be tweaking the styling a little bit more, like overlaying a tint on the background image.
-I am also planning on deploying this.
+### 10/30/19
+Randomized the photos that will show on the first load Refactored code
+Fetches photo that is less resource-heavy
+Used ReactLazyLoad to lazy load the background image Added error-catching when checking the weather.
+Select 'Tri-cities' in the dropdown box to see the error message.
+Reduced background opacity to make the text easier to read Fixed some broken links

+### Notes
+- Since I am using a virtual worksapce, I couldn't find the .env files that stores my api keys.
+I understand it needs to be hidden in a normal build